 Naval Air Station Oceana Future Base Design Options and Opportunities:

-Future Base Design (FBD) describes an innovative installation and efficiency modernization initiative that encompasses several different lines of effort, all of which share the strategic goal of increasing installation resiliency and effectiveness that directly align and support warfighter readiness and mission priorities.
+Future Base Design (FBD) is an innovative installation and efficiency modernization initiative that encompasses several different lines of effort, all of which share the strategic goal of increasing installation resiliency and effectiveness that directly align and support warfighter readiness and mission priorities.
 To do so, Naval Air Station (NAS) Oceana is challenging the assumptions, concepts, and methods of shore support services traditionally offered at NAS Oceana with the intention of establishing a mission model responsive to the U.S. Navy’s place in the 21st Century.

 NAS Oceana has identified a number of real property parcels, which are considered underutilized non-excess real estate, possessing the qualities and potential for the highest economic value to enter into a public-private partnership (P3) through a competitive out lease or other real property out grant action.
 In return, NAS Oceana will receive “in kind” services of equivalent value from the lessee that will be directed toward modernizing installation capabilities, enhance resiliency, and reduce total ownership costs and footprint.

 The parcels are primarily comprised of undeveloped land.
 Utility infrastructure varies depending on the location of the parcel.
-When evaluated as undeveloped commercial and industrial land, each parcel has the potential to enter a long-term out grant agreement.
+When evaluated as undeveloped commercial and industrial land, each parcel has the potential to enter into a long-term out grant agreement.

 Future Base Design directly supports the FY2020-2022 DON Strategic Objective 1.2.C, by: